theupshift/chrdev/about.md

 My most recent project is [mega-scraper](https://github.com/christian-fei/mega-scraper): it aims to be a simple website scraping tool with proxy support, request blocking and various optimizations.

-In the field of IoT I made a [watering system](https://github.com/christian-fei/garden) with a **raspberry pi, camera, temperature and moisture sensors**. the communication is handled via **telegram**. with the help of a bo t I can water, request a snapshot or video of the garden and a timelapse of the past days. most importantly this enables me to water my plants remotely and seeing their current state through an image sent on a private telegram channel.
+In the field of IoT I made a [watering system](https://github.com/christian-fei/garden) with a **raspberry pi, camera, temperature and moisture sensors**. the communication is handled via **telegram**. with the help of a bot I can water, request a snapshot or video of the garden and a timelapse of the past days. most importantly this enables me to water my plants remotely and seeing their current state through an image sent on a private telegram channel.

 Right now I am probably **writing code** for
 - [mega-scraper](https://github.com/christian-fei/mega-scraper) - scrape a website's content with puppeteer